 It turned out that this stately home was built by James Vann in 1804.
 What’s so special about James Vann, you ask?
 He was a Cherokee leader.
 That’s right.
 Not all Native Americans lived in wigwams or longhouses, as you’re about to find out.

 You can tour the Vann House today and see its beautiful hand carvings, its innovative “floating” staircase, its 12-foot mantle, and many fine antiques.
 When James Vann died in 1804, his son Joseph inherited the mansion and became a Cherokee leader himself, eventually growing even wealthier than his father.
-But the Vanns’ fortunes changed forever in 1838, when the family was forced out of their home by the United States Army and told to go west to Oklahoma, by way of what would become known as the Trail of Tears.
+But the Vanns’ fortunes changed forever in the 1830s, when the family was forced out of their home by the United States Army and told to go west to Oklahoma, by way of what would become known as the Trail of Tears.